nationalarchives/tdr-antivirus/README.md

 Run with coverage and missing lines `python -m pytest --cov-report term-missing --cov=src`

 Run with coverage, missing lines and junit output `python -m pytest --cov-report term-missing --junitxml="result.xml" --cov=src`

+## Yara rules checks.

+There is a Jenkins job run on a schedule from the Jenkinsfile-check-rules file.
+This carries out the following steps.
+* Builds the base yara image.
+* Builds the rules yara image.
+* Gets the most recent version from git.
+* Downloads the lambda zip file from S3.
+* Unzips the zip file and copies the exiting compiled rule file into the current directory.
+* Downloads the test files from tdr-antivirus-test-files-mgmt in S3.
+* Builds the docker image from the Dockerfile-run-tests file which copies the existing compiled rules and the test files to the container.
+* Runs this docker image.
+This runs a python script which runs these steps:
+    * Compares the rule identifiers in the old compiled rules file with the new one.
+    * If there are new rules in the new compiled rules, it will run the checks against the files.
+It will not detect if rules have been removed and it won't check if they've been changed either.
+I tried to do it based on hashes but it's likely to bring up too many false positives.
+    * Yara is run against the test files using the new rules.
+If it finds no matches, if returns exit code zero and the Jenkins job builds the Antivirus multibranch master branch job.

+These steps can be run manually by copying the commands from the Jenkinsfile-check-rules.

+Because this runs the master build job without any code changes, you end up with more than one version pointed to the same commit.
+We still have separate zip files stored in S3 for each version though so we can still roll back if necessary.